techidaily/site-fox-http/source/_posts/updated-in-2024-convenient-syncing-moving-media-between-pc-and-iphone.md

  In the upper right corner, you will be able to see the Upload button, click on it and then locate the folder in which the files you want to upload are located.
 It is advisable to create a zip file if you want to transfer a lot of pictures and videos at the same time.
 Select the files you want to upload and then click the Okay button.

 ![](https://images.wondershare.com/filmora/article-images/google-photo-transfer.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 #### 3\